 That’s all!
 Your image file is there in the existing frame.
-But the job is not yet finished unless your graphic is pre-visualized and your frame exactly matches the dimensions of the image; your graphic will not be displayed clearly.
-You have to make little adjustments to get the right look you wanted.
+But the job is not yet finished unless your graphic is pre-visualized and your frame matches the image’s dimensions; your graphic will not be displayed clearly.
+You have to make little adjustments to get the right look you want.

-In most cases, InDesign crops the image and displays the part that is only inside the frame.
-In case you want to the entire image to be applied inside the frame, there are few options you can choose.
-But adjustments are not always successful because it is dependent on the dimensions of both frame and the image.
-To completely fit an image of a square shape into a frame of a rectangular shape is a tough job.
+In most cases, InDesign crops the image and displays the part inside the frame.
+In case you want the entire image to be applied inside the frame, there are a few options you can choose from.
+But adjustments are not always successful because it depends on the dimensions of both frame and the image.
+To completely fit an image of a square shape into a rectangular shape frame is a tough job.
 However, InDesign has its set of suggestions that will help you to make a possible choice.

 Window > Control

-Once you finished by adjusting the frame and the image size.
-It is time to position the frame in the exact place you want to.
-Now, if you are looking to move the image inside the frame, to attain the perfect frame on the page, you should only move the image without disturbing the frame.
+Once you finished, adjust the frame and the image size.
+It is time to position the frame where you want to.
+Now, if you want to move the image inside the frame to attain the perfect frame on the page, you should only move the image without disturbing the frame.
 As the frame size and position are already set.

 For this job, we will depend on the Direct selection tool.
 It helps us select the frame but allows us to work on the image inside it.

-Click on the frame and you will find a brown colored frame appears which indicates the original size of the image, along with the portion of the image that is masked out of the frame.
-Hover around the brown box and the cursor changes into a hand tool which helps you to easily move the image without affecting the size or position of the frame.
+Click on the frame, and you will find a brown-colored frame that appears, which indicates the original size of the image, along with the portion of the image that is masked out of the frame.
+Hover around the brown box, and the cursor changes into a hand tool that helps you to easily move the image without affecting the size or position of the frame.
 Adjust the image until your intended look is achieved.

-As we are finished how to place a single image and adjust it.
-It is time to know how to place a bunch of images into the InDesign markup document and start working on it conveniently.
+As we finish, how to place and adjust a single image.
+It is time to know how to place many images into the InDesign markup document and start working on it conveniently.

-Once again, placing is the only way you can correctly bring images into the InDesign file.
-In the case of multiple images, placing is the right method to follow.
+Once again, placing is the only way to bring images into the InDesign file correctly.
+Placing is the right method to follow in the case of multiple images.